splunk/qbec/site/content/reference/gen-metadata.md

 All Kubernetes objects produced by qbec have the following labels associated with them:

-* `qbec.io/application` - the app name from `qbec.yaml`
+* `qbec.io/application` - the app name from `qbec.yaml`.
-* `qhec.io/environment` - the environment name in `qbec.yaml` for which the object was created
+* `qbec.io/environment` - the environment name in `qbec.yaml` for which the object was created.
+* `qbec.io/tag` - the `--app-tag` parameter passed in on the command line.
+This label is only set when non-blank.

-The labels are used to efficiently find all cluster objects for a specific app and environment for garbage collection.
+The labels are used to efficiently find all cluster objects for a specific app and environment (and tag, if specified) for garbage collection.

 {{% notice note %}}
 If you rename an app, environment, or component, garbage collection for the next immediate run of `qbec apply` may